skellis46/embodied-camera/embodied-camera-application-proposal.md

 ### summary

 We live in a "smartphone society".[@ofcom_communications_2017] The smartphone is always-with-us and always-on, and with it we record what we do, what we see and how we want to be seen.
-Smartphones are shaping our identities and sense of self,[@harkin_my_2020] and changing our posture, vision and movement.[@park_effects_2015; @golebiowski_smartphone_2020] They also compromise our listening,[@stephanidis_effects_2016] cognition[@ward_brain_2017] and proprioception.[@alshahrani_impact_2018] Whereas technologies commonly and historically expand our senses,[@davidson_somatics_2013] smartphones seem to narrow our attention.
+Smartphones are shaping our identities and sense of self,[@harkin_my_2020] and changing our posture, vision and movement.[@park_effects_2015; @golebiowski_smartphone_2020] They also compromise our listening,[@stephanidis_effects_2016] cognition[@ward_brain_2017] and proprioception.[@alshahrani_impact_2018] Whereas technologies commonly and historically expand our senses,[@davidson_somatics_2013] smartphones seem to narrow our sensorial attention.
 They produce a phenomenon known as _inattentional blindness_: an impaired capacity to "notice new and distinctive stimuli".[@hyman_did_2009 p.604]

-The shrinking of our attention into the screen-camera of the smartphone underpins the two suppositions of this proposal: i) that as our attention is compressed into the smartphone, we become disconnected from the "experience of our bodies";[@kolcio_somatic_2005 p.111] and ii) the growing split between attention and bodily awareness underpins the ways in which smartphones are changing our lives.
+The shrinking of our attention into the screen-camera of the smartphone underpins the two suppositions of this proposal: i) that as our attention is compressed into the smartphone, we become more disconnected from the "experience of our bodies";[@kolcio_somatic_2005 p.111] and ii) the growing split between attention and bodily awareness underpins the ways in which smartphones are changing our lives.

 Dancers trained in somatic practices work to sense and feel the body from the inside through kinaesthetic awareness.
-This _sensate acuity_ -- as if _seeing_ with the whole body -- is the hallmark of somatic practices like Feldenkrais which is designed to help re-organise the body's sensory-motor neural pathways.
+This _sensate acuity_ -- as if _seeing_ with the whole body -- is the hallmark of somatic practices like Alexander and Feldenkrais Techniques which are designed to help re-organise the body's sensory-motor neural pathways.
 In Human Computer Interaction (HCI), there is increasing interest in integrating somatic practices into research to develop more nuanced HCI design.[@hook_designing_2018; @schiphorst_self-evidence_2011] However, _Moving Camera Bodies_ is not a proposal in which somatic practices are used to improve the design of smartphones.
 Instead, it explores alternative _ways of being_ while using a smartphone by focusing on sensation, attention and bodily awareness.

 We propose a methodological point of convergence between the narrowing of human attention while using smartphones and the sensorial capabilities of the somatic practitioner.
 This is to apply a physical and sensate exploratory approach to hyper-visuality and inattention as generated by the smartphone.
 How might these somatic dance specialists change our bodily relationship to the smartphone and open new possibilities of interaction which are enhancing body awareness rather than restricting it?